 Marijuana is not in any of the four penalty groups for controlled substances.
 Considering the recent pro-marijuana policies being implemented across the United States, marijuana charges tend to be less severe than other controlled substances charges.
 However, that doesn’t make possessing or trafficking marijuana any less consequential.
 The ripple effects of a marijuana charge may follow you for a long time.
 Be sure to consult with a drug crimes lawyer to help you with your case.

 What Drugs are Included in Each Penalty Group?

 Typically, the more dangerous and addictive a drug is, the higher up it is in a penalty group.
 Penalty group 1 feature drugs like LSD, methamphetamine, ketamine, cocaine, morphine, and heroin.
 Penalty group 2 contains drugs such as ecstasy, PCP, and drugs derived from cannabis.
 Penalty group 3 lists certain prescription drugs with addictive qualities such as Valium, Xanax, and Ritalin.
 Finally, penalty group 4 includes several prescription medications and addictive chemical compounds.
-If you have been charged with possessing or trafficking drugs from any of these four penalty groups, contact a criminal defense lawyer in Dallas right away to begin building a defense for your case.
+If you have been charged with possessing or trafficking drugs from any of these four penalty groups, contact a Dallas, Texas criminal defense lawyer right away to begin building a defense for your case.

 Can a Drug Crimes Attorney Help Reduce My Charges?

 Don’t let your drug charges get the best of you.
 Even if you are charged with a more severe drug crime, there are plenty of legal ways to get you the best outcome possible.
 Contact The Medlin Law Firm today to have an experienced legal team come up with the defense you deserve in court.